Capital increase

 A company’s existing shareholders can be entitled to a preferential subscription right, which allows them to maintain their participation rate in the capital.
 In the case of a publicly listed company, the preferential subscription right is detached from the share at the beginning of the operation and is listed separately during the subscription period.
 It can be sold by the existing shareholders who do not wish to participate in the operation.
 The purchasers of the preferential subscription rights exercise them and subscribe to the capital increase.

-Capital increase with cancellation of preferential subscription rights
+Capital increase with the abolition of the preferential subscription right

-At the general meeting validating the capital increase, shareholders may decide to cancel the preferential subscription right.
-In such cases, two options are then possible:
+The general meeting of shareholders approving the capital increase may decide to abolish the preferential subscription right.
+Two options are then possible:

-- The capital increase is reserved to a named person.
-A new investor (or a group of investors) then subscribes to all the new shares issued.
-This type of operation is frequent in the case of companies in difficulty or when it is a question of restructuring the shareholding of a company.
-It applies to unlisted as well as listed companies.
+- in the case of a listed or non-listed company, the capital increase is reserved to a named person.
+A new investor (or group of investors) subscribes all the new shares issued.
+This type of operation is common in the case of firms in difficulty or when restructuring the shareholding of a company.

 Role of the bank